(Wu Hu Zang Long)

-Zhang Ziyi (Yu Jen), Michelle Yeoh (Shu Lien), Chow Yun Fat (Li Mu Bai), Chang Chen (Lo), Lung Sihung (Sir Te), Pei-Pei Cheng (Jade Fox), Gao Xian (Bo), Li Fazeng (Govenor Yu)
+Zhang Ziyi (Yu Jen), Michelle Yeoh (Shu Lien), Chow Yun Fat (Li Mu Bai), Chang Chen (Lo), Lung Sihung (Sir Te), Pei-Pei Ching (Jade Fox), Gao Xian (Bo), Li Fazeng (Govenor Yu)

 The great swordsman Li Mu Bai wishes to retire.
 He gives The Green Destiny Sword to Shu Lien to take to Sir Te for safekeeping, having realised that the sword is too powerful and has shed so much blood that it should not be used any longer.
 Li Mu Bai and Shu Lien both love one another but cannot utter their love because she was once betrothed to Li Mu Bai’s brother.
 However, a masked thief steals the sword from safekeeping.
 Li Mu Bai finds that the thief is working with Jade Fox who stole a book on fighting technique from the Wudan Mountain school where he trained.
 Shu Lien discovers that the masked thief is Governor Yu’s daughter Jen, who desires freedom from an arranged marriage in order to be with the desert bandit she loves.